Adaptavist/puppet-spacewalk_client/README.md

 `spacewalk_client::osad_packages`

-Specifies a list of packages that need to be installed to support OSAD, currently this is only avaliable for RHEL/CentOS systems and defaults to **osad**
+Specifies a list of packages that need to be installed to support OSAD, defaults to **['osad','pyjabber']** on Ubuntu and **['osad']** on RHEL/CentOS systems

 `spacewalk_client::install_osad`

-Specified if OSAD should be installed, currently this is only avaliable for RHEL/CentOS systems and defaults to **false**
+Specified if OSAD should be installed, defaults to **false**

 `spacewalk_client::osad_service`

-Specified the name of the OSAD service, currently this is only avaliable for RHEL/CentOS systems and defaults to **osad**
+Specified the name of the OSAD service, defaults to **osad**

+`spacewalk_client::yum_gpg_keys`

+A hash of YUM Repository GPG keys to be installed, only used for RHEL/CentOS systems and defaults to **empty hash**

+`spacewalk_client::osad_repository`

+Specified the package repository from which OSAD packages can be installed, only used for Ubuntu systems, defaults to  **ppa:mj-casalogic/spacewalk-ubuntu**

+`spacewalk_client::osad_repository_release`

+Specifies the release version to use for the OSAD package repository, only used for Ubuntu systems, defaults to **precise**, there is no trusty (Ubuntu 14) version avaliable, however precise (Ubuntu 12) packages work with 14

+`spacewalk_client::osad_repository_config_file`

+Secified the apt config file for the OSAD repo, only used for Ubuntu systems and defaults to */etc/apt/sources.list.d/mj-casalogic-spacewalk-ubuntu-precise.list* on Ubuntu 12 and */etc/apt/sources.list.d/mj-casalogic-spacewalk-ubuntu-trusty.list* on Ubuntu 14

+`spacewalk_client::spool_directory`

+Specifies the spool directory, defaults to **/var/spool/rhn**

 ## Example Usage: